Explore Your Data with Einstein Copilot for Tableau

 Note: If you switch to a different data source while Einstein is processing your request, this can cause an error.
 Wait until Einstein responds before changing data sources; then make a new request using that data source.

-After indexing is complete, Einstein Copilot provides some suggested questions you could ask about your data.
-To interact with Einstein, do one of the following:
+After indexing is complete, Einstein Copilot provides some suggested questions you could ask about your data to help you get started, or type your own questions into the text box using natural language to describe what you want.

 A worksheet showing a viz built by Einstein Copilot.
 The conversation pane is open and shows highlighted questions.